-In parallel, \citet{Mackey:1957AMM} had asked whether every measure on the lattice of projections of a Hilbert space can be defined by a positive operator with unit trace.
+In parallel, \citet{Mackey:1957AMM} asked whether every measure on the lattice of projections of a Hilbert space can be defined by a positive operator with unit trace.
 A positive answer would show that the Born rule follows from a particular set of axioms (framing a generalized probability theory) for quantum mechanics \cite{Mackey:1957AMM,Mackey:1963}.
-Though Kadison \cite{Chernoff:2009NAMS} (and later \citet{Bell:1966RMP} and \citet{Kochen:1967JMM}) proved this was false for two-dimensional Hilbert spaces, \citet{Gleason:1957JMM} showed it to be true for higher dimensions.
+Although Kadison \cite{Chernoff:2009NAMS} [and later \citet{Bell:1966RMP} and \citet{Kochen:1967JMM}] proved that this was false for two-dimensional Hilbert spaces, \citet{Gleason:1957JMM} showed it to be true for higher dimensions.
 Gleason's theorem is going to play a crucial role in the discussion of hidden variables.
-Mackey's program \cite{Mackey:1957AMM} was further developed in several directions by \citet{Ludwig:1964ZP,Ludwig:1967CMP,Ludwig:1968CMP,Ludwig:1972CMP,Piron:1964HPA,Piron:1976,Foulis:1972JMP,Foulis:1974SYN,Randall:1970AMM,Randall:1973}, and others.
-All these works provided the basis of what is nowadays called the framework of generalized probabilistic theories \cite[see, e.g.,][]{Hardy:2001XXX,Chiribella:2010PRA}, which views quantum (probability) theory as one possibility in a landscape of probability theories and asks what is special about it.
+Mackey's program \cite{Mackey:1957AMM} was further developed in several directions by \citet{Ludwig:1964ZP,Ludwig:1967CMP,Ludwig:1968CMP,Ludwig:1972CMP,Piron:1964HPA,Piron:1976,Foulis:1972JMP,Foulis:1974SYN,Randall:1970AMM,Randall:1973}.
+All these works provided the basis of what is now called the framework of generalized probabilistic theories; see \cite{Hardy:2001XXX,Chiribella:2010PRA}, which views quantum probability theory as one possibility in a landscape of probability theories and asks what is special about it.